hyperledger/fabric-private-chaincode/demo/README.md

 The fabric gateway will be configured to use the `auctioncc` chaincode.
 This can be changed by changing the `chaincode_name` in the fabric gateway [config](client/backend/fabric-gateway/config.json).
-Currently it is set to `ecc_auctioncc`.
+Currently it is set to `auctioncc`.
 If you change the fabric gateway config, remember to rebuild the client so the updated configuration is added in the fabric gateway image.
 You can add the `--build-client` flag to the above start script to automatically rebuild the fabric gateway and frontend.

-**NOTE** To differentiate FPC chaincode from other chaincodes, we currently prefix the chaincode name with `ecc_` when installing it.
-While the FPC peer cli hides this name mapping, you will have to manually prefix the chaincode name in `config.json`, hence the default `ecc_auctioncc`.

 Both the frontend and fabric-gateway [expose ports](docker-compose.yml) and are accessible on the host machine.
 The frontend can be accessed at [localhost:5000](http://localhost:5000)